 10 Steps to Setting Up a Limited Liability Company (LLC)

-The Limited Liability Company, or LLC, has in recent years become the most popular legal structure for small businesses wishing to incorporate.
-The exact requirements vary slightly from state to state, but setting up an LLC is a relatively simple process that can usually be done in an hour or less, depending on the complexity of your organizational structure.
+The limited liability company (LLC), has in recent years become the most popular legal structure for small businesses seeking personal liability protection and flexibility.
+The exact requirements vary slightly from state to state, but setting up an LLC is a relatively simple process that can usually be done in one to four hours, depending on the complexity of your organizational structure.

-Regardless of the state you live in, here are the basics of setting up an LLC if that's the business structure you've chosen to go with.
+Regardless of the state you live in, here are the basics.

 You'll get this form online from your state's Secretary of State website or office.
-When you contact them, also find out if the state (or county) in which you are incorporating requires you to post a notice in the newspaper.
-Also find out any specific rules regarding business names.
+When you contact them, also find out if the state (or county) in which you are setting up requires you to post a notice in the newspaper.
+Also, find out any specific rules regarding business names.

-Depending upon the requirements for your state and county, when setting up an LLC, you may be required to publish notice in a local newspaper, stating your intention to form an LLC (if required by your state—don't waste the money otherwise).
+Depending upon the requirements for your state and county when setting up an LLC, you may be required to publish a notice in a local newspaper stating your intention to form an LLC (if required by your state—don't waste the money otherwise).
 This should be done prior to filing your Articles of Organization.
-Currently, this is only required in Arizona and New York.
+Currently, this step is only required in Arizona and New York.
 Check with your state's Secretary of State to be certain.

-At least legally, that is.
-Now wasn't that easy?
-While you're done in terms of legal requirements, there's still a very important piece missing: the LLC Operating Agreement.
-However, the Operating Agreement is not required by the state, and can be created after the legal filings are done.
+While you're done in terms of legal requirements, there's still a very important piece missing: the LLC operating agreement.
+However, the operating agreement is not required by the state and can be created after the legal filings are done.
 If you are the sole owner of the LLC, you probably don't need one at this point.
-However, if there is so much as one other owner, it's best to make a written agreement of the terms.
+However, if there's even just one other owner, it's best to make a written agreement of the terms.

 7. Create an LLC Operating Agreement

-Although not legally required, you should probably work out the details of the Operating Agreement well in advance of filing the LLC Articles of Organization.
-You may find that one of your potential business partners doesn't want to be a part of it once they know the whole deal, or perhaps that you need to bring someone else in.
+Although not legally required, you should probably work out the details of the operating agreement well in advance of filing the LLC articles of organization.
+You may find that one of your potential business partners doesn't want to be a part of it once they know the whole deal, or perhaps that you need to bring in someone else.
 Work it out in advance.

-Unless you have a compelling reason otherwise, it's generally best for small businesses to incorporate in the state in which it will principally be doing business.
+Unless you have a compelling reason otherwise, it's generally best for small businesses to set up in the state in which it will principally be doing business.
 There are some tax and organizational advantages to registering in certain states, however.
-Delaware, Nevada, and recently Wyoming are the most popular for out-of-state corporate registration, but before making that decision, consult with an attorney and research it further if you're in doubt.
-Typically, in order to see significant advantages to setting up your LLC in one of these tax-friendly states, you'll need to be generating a large amount of income.
+Delaware, Nevada, and recently Wyoming are the most popular for out-of-state registration, but before making that decision, consult with an attorney and research it further if you're in doubt.
+Typically, in order to see significant advantages in setting up your LLC in one of these tax-friendly states, you'll need to be generating a large amount of income.

-My advice: Set up your LLC where you live today and consider switching once you're bringing in a lot of revenue to the business.
+It's wise to set up your LLC where you live today and consider switching once you're bringing in a lot of revenue.